 One way to grow your independent small business is to grow your opportunities.
 Learn how to become a "Super Connector", or get better at generating leads to reach more and better client opportunities.
 Expand the reach of your business by promoting it through a variety of channels, such as advertising or social media.
 Turn your customers into a sales force by asking for referrals.
 Use customer testimonials as social proof to help drive more business.
 Develop and implement a monthly marketing calendar that helps keep you on track with promoting your business.
 With a focused and sustained effort on sales, you will drive more business.

 Grow your business by expanding what you do.
-Cross sell new services to existing customers.
+Cross-sell new services to existing customers.
 Penetrate new markets.
 Consider natural additions to what you are already offering.
 Create a product or certification process to teach others to do what you do.
-This will not only grow your business, but your thought leadership platform.
+This will not only grow your business, but your thought leadership platform as well.
 If you are a service provider, package your knowledge into a sellable product such as a book, training course or webinar.
 You can use your new product to reach new markets or as a lead generator to develop deeper engagements.

 As an independent, you have the advantage of being able to decide when and how to grow your business.
 You can quickly move to fill a gap in the marketplace, or respond to market demand.
 You can scale up or out or both.
 The joy of independence is that you have the freedom to do it your way and on your terms.